mpigsley/nebraska-mushrooms/src/cms/content/species/agaricus-kerriganii.md

   - /img/agaricus-kerriganii-9721-4.jpeg
   - /img/agaricus-kerriganii-9721-5.jpeg
 ---
+Kerrigan's Agaricus is a brown-spored gilled mushroom that grows in soil in wooded habitats.
+It can be found in late summer to early fall.
+It has a skirt on the stem without a volva at the stem base.
+It bruises yellow.

 ##### **Key Features**
 - Cap shape evenly rounded to half-sphere, later becoming flat to centrally depressed with age.
 1.5-2.5 inches (4-6 cm) wide.
 - Texture smooth and dry.
 Ornamentation can be silky to scaly.
 Grayish brown becoming more brown towards the center of the cap.